buildkite/elastic-ci-stack-s3-secrets-hooks/README.md

 # AWS S3 Secrets Buildkite Plugin

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to expose secrets to build steps via Amazon S3 (encrypted-at-rest).
+A set of agent hooks thta expose secrets to build steps via Amazon S3 (encrypted-at-rest).
+Used in the [Elastic CI Stack for AWS](https://github.com/buildkite/elastic-ci-stack-for-aws).

 Different types of secrets are supported and exposed to your builds in appropriate ways: